vimeo/dials/README.md

 	// The `dialsdesc` tag is used to provide help message for the flag.
 	Val3 bool `dialsflag:"some-val" dialsdesc:"enable auth"`
 	// Path holds the value of the path to the config file.
 Dials follows the
-	// Go convention for environment variables and will look for the dials tag
+	// *nix convention for environment variables and will look for the dials tag
 	// or field name in all caps when struct tags aren't specified.
 Without any
 	// struct tags, it would lookup the PATH environment variable.
 To specify a
-	// different env variable, use the `dials_env` tag.
+	// different env variable, use the `dialsenv` tag.
 Now Dials will lookup
 	// "configpath" env value to populate the Path field.
-	Path string `dials_env:"configpath"`
+	Path string `dialsenv:"configpath"`
 }

 // ConfigPath returns the path to the config file that Dials should read.
 This